katherine-enos-google/spark-on-k8s-operator/docs/quick-start-guide.md

 # Quick Start Guide

-For a more detailed guide on how to use, compose, and work with `SparkApplication`s, please refer to the [User Guide](user-guide.md).
-If you are running the Kubernetes Operator for Apache Spark on Google Kubernetes Engine and want to use Google Cloud Storage (GCS) and/or BigQuery for reading/writing data, also refer to the [GCP guide](gcp.md).
-The Kubernetes Operator for Apache Spark will simply be referred to as the operator for the rest of this guide.
+This guide will help you to quickly get Kubernetes Operator for Apache Spark ("the operator") up and running.
+For detailed information about how to use, compose, and work with `SparkApplication`s, see the
+[User Guide](user-guide.md).
+If you are running Kubernetes Operator for Apache Spark on Google Kubernetes Engine (GKE) and want to use Google Cloud Storage (GCS) and/or BigQuery for reading/writing data, also see the [GCP guide](gcp.md).

 ## Table of Contents
 * [Installation](#installation)